shopsys/shopsys/docs/cookbook/adding-new-attribute-to-an-entity.md

 ```

 !!! hint

-    In this step, you were using Phing target `db-migrations-generate`.
+    In this step, you were using Phing target `db-migrations-generate`.<br>
     More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md)_

 Run the migration to create the column in your database: